FITM-KMUTNB/pythonproject65-educationdrivespeoplecrazy/readme.md

 ## Create virtual environment
 ### Windows `(Git Bash)`
-- use `py -m venv venv` to create virtual environment
+- use `py -m venv env` to create virtual environment
-- use `source venv\Scripts\activate` to activate virtual environment
+- use `source ./env/Scripts/activate` to activate virtual environment
 - use `deactivate` to deactivate virtual environment

 ### Linux
-- use `python3 -m venv venv` to create virtual environment
+- use `python3 -m venv env` to create virtual environment
-- use `source venv/bin/activate` to activate virtual environment
+- use `source ./env/bin/activate` to activate virtual environment
 - use `deactivate` to deactivate virtual environment

 #### Check if virtual environment is activated